 The wedding desk was donated at weddings as a gift.
 The polygonal shape is widespread in Florentine and Sienese workshops in the fifteenth and sixteenth centuries.
-The original practical use is transformed into a celebratory and augural function of the groom, underlining the prestige of the family (on the back are the coats of arms of the Sienese Vieri and Tancredi families that allow the date of the wedding between Girolamo Vieri and Caterina Tancredi to 1500).
+The original practical use is transformed into a celebratory and augural function of the groom, underlining the prestige of the family (on the back are the coats of arms of the Sienese Vieri and Tancredi families that allow the dating to 1500, the year of the wedding between Girolamo Vieri and Caterina Tancredi).
 Every reference is to the classical symbolism of the serenity of married life and the virtues of the couple.
-In this case we find the rather rare representation among the surviving testimonies of a Hercules "at the crossroads" between Virtue and Vice, handed down to Renaissance culture by Xenophon.
+In this case we find the representation, rather rare among the surviving testimonies, of a Hercules "at the crossroads" between Virtue and Vice, handed down to Renaissance culture by Xenophon.
 A propitiatory "talisman" against future temptations and a warning to the bridegroom to always keep his promise of fidelity.

-On the walls there is a series of Madonnas with Child, works created as objects of private devotion.
-They are paintings by lesser known artists, of Florentine origin, in which are evident the memories of Verrocchio, Lippi and Botticelli.
+On the walls you can see a series of Madonnas with Child, works created as objects of private devotion.
+They are paintings by lesser known artists, many of them of Florentine or Umbrian-Tuscan school, in which the memories of Verrocchio, Lippi and Botticelli are evident.